stungeye/Programming-1-Notes/docs/04-cpp-and-visual-studio-tour/00-cpp-and-visual-studio-tour.md

 Try creating two new projects:

 - Create a "Console App" with the project and solution name of: `Hello Console`
-- Create a CMake Project" with the project and solution name of: `Hello Cmake`
+- Create a CMake Project" with the project name of: `Hello Cmake`

 Save these projects to a folder dedicated to programs for this course.